Custom Instrumentation

 Learn how to capture performance data on any action in your app.

 The Sentry SDK for Python does a very good job of auto instrumenting your application.
-If you use one of the popular frameworks, we've got you covered because everything is instrumented out of the box.
-The Sentry SDK will check your installed Python packages and auto enable the matching SDK integrations.
+If you use one of the popular frameworks, we've got you covered because well-known operations like HTTP calls and database queries will be instrumented out of the box.
+The Sentry SDK will also check your installed Python packages and auto enable the matching SDK integrations.
+If you want to enable tracing in a piece of code that performs some other operations, add the @sentry_sdk.trace decorator"

 Adding transactions will allow you to instrument and capture certain regions of your code.